JihunKimCode/poke_counter/README.md

 ### Features
 - **Search using Filters**
     - Filter berries based on in-game usage
-    - Click image to see information
+    - Click an image to see information
 - **Sprite**
 - **Berry Information**
     - Foreign Name